Dhelk Dja: Safe Our Way – Strong Culture, Strong People, Strong Families

-This is an Aboriginal-led Victorian Agreement to work together and be accountable for ensuring that Aboriginal people, families and communities are stronger, safer, thriving and living free from family violence.
+This is an Aboriginal-led Victorian Agreement that commits the partners to work together and be accountable for ensuring that Aboriginal people, families and communities are stronger, safer, thriving and living free from family violence.

-- The Victorian Government will provide $28.7 million between 2018–19 and 2021–22 for Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples, Strong Families, which includes implementation of Community Initiatives Fund projects and the establishment of the Dhelk Dja Aboriginal Family Violence Fund.
+- The Victorian Government committed $28.7 million between 2018-19 and 2021-22 for Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples, Strong Families, which includes the implementation of Community Initiatives Fund projects and the establishment of the Dhelk Dja Aboriginal Family Violence Fund.

 What have we achieved so far?

 - The 2019 – 2022 Dhelk Dja 3 Year Action Plan was endorsed by the Dhelk Dja Partnership Forum in November 2019.
 This plan details the actions and investments which will give rise to the 10 Year Dhelk Dja agreement.

 - At the August 2021 Dhelk Dja Partnership Forum, the Aboriginal Family Violence Industry Strategy was endorsed.
 The Strategy aims to: grow and expand the Aboriginal family violence workforce; ensure a self-determining, valued and empowered Aboriginal family violence workforce; enhance workers’ employment and study skills; ensure a skilled and equipped Aboriginal family violence workforce; increase cultural safety in the workplace; recognise Aboriginal culture and cultural strengthening as protective factors against violence; enhance Aboriginal family violence workforce health, safety and wellbeing; ensure the Aboriginal family violence workforce is appropriately remunerated, and support recovery from the coronavirus pandemic.